SSD Reports Wrong Size in Windows? Why and How to Fix it Easily!

 ✔ If your SSD loses data unfortunately on the rest space that doesn't show, you need to perform data recover before you convert it to GPT.

 Step 1.
-Download the freeware, install and run it, right-click the SSD and select "Convert to GPT".
+Download the freeware, install and run it, then right-click the SSD and select "Convert to GPT" to convert the SSD to GPT.

-In this situation, you can create a new partition from the unallocated space via Disk Management.
-Or use Qiling Disk Master to merge the unallocated space into another existing partition (especially the C drive).
+You can create a new partition from the unallocated space using Disk Management or merge the unallocated space into another existing partition, such as the C drive, using Qiling Disk Master.

 Step 1.
 Launch this software.
 Right-click the C drive, select "Move/resize Partitions".